How FTX led crypto’s takeover of sports in less than a year

 During an all-hands company call in December 2020 at the then two-year-old crypto exchange FTX, CEO Sam Bankman-Fried issued that challenge.
 “What are some big ideas?” he asked.
 Among the bigger notions that percolated during the ensuing brainstorm was, “How about we put our name on a sports stadium?”

-FTX US’s VP of business development Avi Dabir, who had spent some time working in digital media at the NBA a decade earlier, said, “I could look into that.”
-Three months later, in March 2021, FTX US signed a 19-year, $135 million naming-rights agreement for the Miami Heat’s home to become FTX Arena.
+FTX U.S.’s VP of business development Avi Dabir, who had spent some time working in digital media at the NBA a decade earlier, said, “I could look into that.”
+Three months later, in March 2021, FTX U.S. signed a 19-year, $135 million naming-rights agreement for the Miami Heat’s home to become FTX Arena.

 This deal started an all-out blitz for the company to use sports as the fastest, most efficient way to try to become a household name.
 Within the last year, FTX has signed sponsorship deals to become the official crypto exchange of Major League Baseball.
 As a result, an FTX brand patch could be seen on every MLB umpire uniform.
 It became the official crypto partner of the Mercedes Formula One team, the official crypto and NFT partner for the Washington Wizards (NBA) and Capitals (NHL), and it forged an international rights deal with the Golden State Warriors.
 It also made a name-image-likeness deal with the University of Kentucky men’s basketball team.
 Then there are the direct relationships that FTX has made with individual sports stars, including Tom Brady, Steph Curry, and Red Sox legend and recent Baseball Hall of Fame inductee David Ortiz.

 To become better known, FTX needed to stand out from the 300 other crypto exchange brands flooding the market, and in particular, the crypto industry’s already-established incumbents: Binance and Coinbase.
 Along the way, the sports push is also designed to dispel everything from the ongoing confusion relating to cryptocurrency to general mistrust of the industry.
-“Not only do we have to come in here and explain what cryptocurrency is, as an investment vehicle, as a technology on which to build future applications, and why it’s the future of the financial infrastructure, but we also have to explain to people that we are a good actor here,” says FTX US CEO Brett Harrison.
+“Not only do we have to come in here and explain what cryptocurrency is, as an investment vehicle, as a technology on which to build future applications, and why it’s the future of the financial infrastructure, but we also have to explain to people that we are a good actor here,” says FTX U.S. CEO Brett Harrison.

 “It’s very difficult to break through with that message,” he continues.
 “If we just take the slow, well-trod path of traditional marketing—digital ads, Facebook ads, Google ads—and slowly work on user acquisition that way, we’ll never overcome the bias against the industry.”